With over 20 years in the breed, and after caring for a lot of Weimaraners, my home remedy arsenal has become pretty extensive!

 Metamucil – Did your Weim ingest something sharp?
 You know, like steel wool?!
 (This really happened to me!)
-Mix some Metamucil with chicken broth to make a gelatinous “blob” which your Weim should inhale.
-Warning: Only do this if your Weim has constant access to your yard!
+Mix about 1-2 tablespoons Metamucil with chicken broth to make a gelatinous “blob” which your Weim should inhale.
+Warning: Do not overdo this!
+Too much may cause a blockage instead.
+You also want to be sure your Weim has constant access to your yard.
 My steel wool story?
 What went in came right out — and the steel wool was wrapped in the glob.
 Hooray!

 The requisite warnings on this topic!: Some things that are accidentally ingested within the past 2 hours such as antifreeze, human medications, toxic human foods, etc., will require that you induce vomiting!
 Please call Animal Poison Control (888) 426-4435; 24/7) or your emergency veterinarian for instructions if you are not sure what to do!

 This is one of the best home remedies to keep on hand for your Weimaraner.
 You already have this in your pantry for any middle of the night skunking incident!
 It has another great purpose.
 It’s also good for inducing vomiting.
 Let’s put it simply.
 Weims get into stuff.
 If you know what your Weim ingested and it is safe to induce vomiting, then hydrogen peroxide will do the trick.